Shell学习笔记

 1 | [Chen9@localhost ~]$ echo 3 | sudo tee brightness |

-will print contents both to file and your terminal.
+The tee will print contents both to file and your terminal.

 1 | [Chen9@localhost ~]$ foo=bar |

-delimiter will substitute variable values, but '
+The " delimiter will substitute variable values, but ' will not.

 1 | mcd () { |